North Delta island levee lowered in hopes of avoiding downstream flood damage

-Work crews took emergency action Saturday to lower a portion of the ring levee surrounding the McCormick-Williamson Tract in an attempt to property damaging “flood pulse” that last occurred in the floods of 1997.
+Work crews took emergency action Saturday to lower a portion of the ring levee surrounding the McCormick-Williamson Tract in an attempt to avoid a catastrophic “flood pulse” that last occurred in the floods of 1997.

 The tract is a North Delta island just downstream of the confluence of the Cosumnes and Mokelumne rivers, just northeast of the Delta Cross Channel.
 The 1,600-acre island is owned by The Nature Conservancy in California.
 It’s adjacent to Staten Island.